hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

 {% include figure.liquid path="/assets/img/posts/KG_1/property_graph.jpeg" width="600px" %}

 For instance, in the figure above, Ernesto is a node and {type: Person} is a property of Ernesto, as it gives additional information that Ernesto is a person.

+#### RDF
+Resource Description Framework
+A **standardised data model** based on the **directed edge-labelled graph** model $\to$ facilitate data merging even when underlying schema differ.

+($c.f.$. web page is based on vision/audio that "people" need to understand information, RDF is based on framework that "computer program" can search/retrieve/analyse information.)

+##### RDF Graph
+RDF graph is a collection of **triples (subject, predicate, object)** which are also called as statement or fact, and the relationship between subject, predicate, and object follows typical English grammar and we usually denote the relationship as (subject) $\to$ (object) and use predicate to label the edge $\to.$

+{% include figure.liquid path="/assets/img/posts/KG_1/triples.jpeg" %}

+The right-side is the simple visualisation of the three triples in the left-side.
+Notice that ChalresIII is object in the triple (England, has king, ChalresIII) and the subject in the triple (CharlesIII, born year, 1948).
+It is not a problem at all, and this kind of situation frequently happens.

+While subject and object are nodes of the graph, node can be 3 different kinds.
+  - resource (Internationalised/Uniform Resource Identifier): a concept that people/user/program want to describe.
+Unlike a blank node, it has a unique identifier.
+  - literal: value such as string, number, date
+  - blank node: a resource without unique identifier

 ### References